-Want to automatically grow your Campaign Monitor mailing lists when your forms are submitted?
-With the Campaign Monitor addon for WPForms, you can easily create a new subscriber each time a user submits a form on your WordPress site.
+Want to automatically grow your Campaign Monitor mailing lists when users submit your forms?
+With the Campaign Monitor Addon for WPForms, you can easily create a new subscriber each time a user submits a form on your WordPress site.

-In this tutorial, we’ll show you how to install and use the Campaign Monitor addon.
+In this tutorial, we’ll show you how to install and use the Campaign Monitor Addon for WPForms.

 - Connecting Your Campaign Monitor Account to WPForms

 - Adding Campaign Monitor Integration to Your Forms

 Requirements: You will need a Plus license level or higher to access the Campaign Monitor Addon.